Arrhythmogenic cardiomyopathy

-Arrhythmogenic cardiomyopathy (ACM), arrhythmogenic right ventricular dysplasia (ARVD), or arrhythmogenic right ventricular cardiomyopathy (ARVC), most commonly is an inherited heart disease.
+Arrhythmogenic cardiomyopathy (ACM) is an inherited heart disease.

-ACM is caused by genetic defects of the parts of heart muscle (also called myocardium or cardiac muscle) known as desmosomes, areas on the surface of heart muscle cells which link the cells together.
+ACM is caused by genetic defects of parts of the cardiac muscle known as desmosomes, areas on the surface of muscle cells which link them together.
 The desmosomes are composed of several proteins, and many of those proteins can have harmful mutations.

 ARVC can also develop in intense endurance athletes in the absence of desmosomal abnormalities.
-Exercise-induced ARVC cause possibly is a result of excessive right ventricular wall stress during high intensity exercise.
+Exercise-induced ARVC is possibly a result of excessive right ventricular wall stress during high intensity exercise.

 The disease is a type of non-ischemic cardiomyopathy that primarily involves the right ventricle, though cases of exclusive left ventricular disease have been reported.
 It is characterized by hypokinetic areas involving the free wall of the ventricle, with fibrofatty replacement of the myocardium, with associated arrhythmias often originating in the right ventricle.
 The nomenclature ARVD is currently thought to be inappropriate and misleading as ACM does not involve dysplasia of the ventricular wall.
 Cases of ACM originating from the left ventricle led to the abandonment of the name ARVC.

 ACM can be found in association with diffuse palmoplantar keratoderma, and woolly hair, in an autosomal recessive condition called Naxos disease, because this genetic abnormality can also affect the integrity of the superficial layers of the skin most exposed to pressure stress.

 ACM is an important cause of ventricular arrhythmias in children and young adults.
 It is seen predominantly in males, and 30–50% of cases have a familial distribution.

 Signs and symptoms

 Those affected by arrhythmogenic cardiomyopathy may not have any symptoms at all despite having significant abnormalities in the structure of their hearts.
 If symptoms do occur, the initial presentation is often due to abnormal heart rhythms (arrhythmias) which in arrhythmogenic cardiomyopathy may take the form of palpitations, or blackouts.
 Sudden death may be the first presentation of ACM without any preceding symptoms.
 These symptoms often occur during adolescence and early adulthood, but signs of ACM may rarely be seen in infants.

 As ACM progresses, the muscle tissue within the ventricles may dilate and weaken.
 The right ventricle typically weakens first, leading to fatigue and ankle swelling.
 In the later stages of the disease in which both ventricles are involved shortness of breath may develop, especially when lying flat.

-The first clinical signs of ACM are usually during adolescence and early adulthood.
-However, rarely, signs of ACM have been demonstrated in infants.